sisrfeng/coc-wiki/Using-coc-extensions.md

         ```

 * Extensions could contribute json schemas (same as VSCode)
-* Extensions could contribute snippets (same as VSCode)
+* Extensions could contribute snippets that can be loaded by [coc-snippets](https://github.com/neoclide/coc-snippets) extension.
-* Extensions could have specified more client options, like `fileEvents` to watch files (require [watchman](https://facebook.github.io/watchman/) installed), and `middleware` which could be used to fix the result that returned from language server.
+* Extensions could specify more client options, like `fileEvents` to watch files (require [watchman](https://facebook.github.io/watchman/) installed), and `middleware` which could be used to fix the result that returned from language server.

 ## Differences between coc extension and VSCode extension.